What Is a 609 Credit-Repair Dispute, and Is It Effective?

 Summing It Up - Is It Effective?

-Disputes are highly effective when used for what they’re made for: Fixing credit report errors.
-As such, use them whenever necessary.
+Disputes are highly effective when used for what they’re made for: fixing credit report errors.
+Remember that federal law protects you in situations where your credit score and other finances show incorrect information.

 Does 609 credit repair really work?

-As described in this article, there’s no such thing as a section 609 dispute.
+As described in this article, there’s no such thing as a section 609 dispute letter.
 There’s a 611 credit-repair letter that does work for removing mistakes from your record, but first, there have to be actual mistakes.

 Can disputing hurt your credit?

-Not disputing false information can hurt your credit and prove lethal in terms of new credit card deals or loans.
+Not disputing false information can hurt your credit and prove detrimental to getting new loans or other financial products.
 If you win a dispute, your credit score will improve.

 Can you remove late payments from a credit report?